 Stock market investors buying the shares of a company should not simply treat the shares as stocks.
 According to Buffett, understanding how the company works helps you make better judgment calls about your stock position.
-Avoid investing in companies or ETFs that you do not understand.
+Avoid investing in companies, products, or ETFs that you do not understand.

 2. The Danger of Impatience

 Slow and steady wins the race.
 I’m sure you’ve heard this time and time again.
 The phrase applies to every aspect of life, and it is true for the world of investors as well.
 A disciplined, slow, and steady approach can help investors go a lot further than an impatient one.

 3. Failing to Diversify

 Diversification through ETFs provides you with exposure to a wide range of spaces and offers your capital more security.
-If you’re starting out, try not to invest more than 5% to 10% of your funds to one stock.
+If you’re starting out, try not to invest more than 5% to 10% of your funds in one stock.